Sub-

 Work packages 2.4 and 2.5 are still being worked on.

 The next specific steps will be to define the process for the wire harness development and to define a collaboration model for the development process.
-After that, the next step will be the partial models, which are currently being prepared: Work packages 2.4 ‘Management shell sub-models’ and 2.5 ‘Digital twin implementation’ have not been initiated yet, but should be ready by mid-2024.
+After that, the next step will be the partial models, which are currently being prepared: Work packages 2.4 ‘Asset Administration Shell submodels’ and 2.5 ‘Digital twin implementation’ have not been initiated yet, but should be ready by mid-2024.

 As another aspect of the engineering process, the ‘design-to-cost’ factor as well as the fulfilment of ecological sustainability criteria must be taken into account.
 This specifically involves assessments and decision-making criteria, for example in the selection of materials, such as recycled materials.